Medical group urges protection for doctors, patients after U.S. travel ban

 "The AMA is concerned that this executive order is negatively impacting patient access to care and creating unintended consequences for our nation's health care system," the group said in a letter posted on its web site.
 "It is vitally important that this process not impact patient access to timely medical treatment."

-Reuters reported earlier this week that Trump's order wreaked panic and uncertainty among refugees in the U.S. pipeline with urgent medical needs, some of whom had prioritised applications.
-The order could mean as many as 800 people needing medical entry will be denied entry, said Karen Monken of HIAS, a Maryland-based refugee assistance organisation formerly known as the Hebrew Immigrant Aid Society.
+Reuters reported earlier this week that Trump's order wreaked panic and uncertainty among refugees in the U.S. pipeline with urgent medical needs, some of whom had prioritized applications.
+The order could mean as many as 800 people needing medical entry will be denied entry, said Karen Monken of HIAS, a Maryland-based refugee assistance organization formerly known as the Hebrew Immigrant Aid Society.

 Homeland Security said in a statement the executive order "ensures a more rigorous vetting process."